and-rew-too/PROJECTS/CNC-SAMILASERDESIGN/readme.md

 <br>[grbl l.1 arduino upload](https://www.youtube.com/watch?v=m998bYioHqs)
 NOT ONLY was firmware updated... for some reason grbl 0.9 is 9600 baud rate, and grbl 1.1 is 115200 baud rate, make sure to change in candle

+Test Code Below
+M4 (do not use M3) only use M3 for focusing
+G1 X15 S100 F50

+good settings (S1000 is max i think)
+Spindle, or pwm power, around 300.
+With F feedrate 200